Skip to content

 • Latency budgets are tight.
 Each call pauses the executor stream while Opus runs.

-Relationship to General Patterns
+Relationship to general patterns

-An API-native implementation of established patterns:
+The advisor strategy is an API-native form of established patterns:

 Key Takeaways